Coronavirus travel ban - what does it mean for your trip?

 The rapid spread of the coronavirus has resulted in school closures and strict nationwide travel restrictions.

 On 5 April, the Foreign and Commonwealth Office (FCO) advised British nationals against all non-essential international travel for an indefinite period, though this could be repealed at any time.
 The indefinite nature of the ban means that we must check the FCO advice on a daily basis to confirm that restrictions are still in place.

 This guidance is for group leaders and group members concerned about the travel ban.

-- If your trip is affected by the current travel ban
+- If your trip is due to depart imminently

-If the FCO advises against all but essential travel to your destination when you are due to depart, then in the first instance we would work with you to postpone the trip to a later date.
+If the FCO advises against all but essential travel to your destination and you are due to travel imminently, defined by ABTA as the next few days, then in the first instance we would work with you to postpone the trip to a later date.
 If that proves impossible, then we will refund the cost of the trip.

-- If your trip is outside of the current travel ban
+- If your trip is not due to travel imminently

-Any group who cancels a trip which is outside of the current FCO travel ban should be aware that the normal cancellations charges may apply.
+If you wish to cancel a trip which isn’t due to depart imminently, then normal cancellations charges apply.
+This is because the FCO guidance could be repealed by the time your trip is due to depart.
 So if your group is thinking about cancelling, please contact us as soon as possible so that we can talk you through the options and help you decide which is best for your group.

 Click here to view our terms and conditions for leisure groups.

 ABTA offers helpful advice for customers looking to cancel a trip due to coronavirus on their website.